Some of the best cloud-based hosted Kubernetes to deploy and manage application containers.

 DO is a great cost-effective choice to run your applications on the cloud Kubernetes cluster.

-An enterprise-ready Kubernetes as a service – Platform9 works on your favorite public cloud platform, on-premises, and VMware.
-Its complete SaaS solution so you can focus on your application instead of continuous monitoring, infrastructure upgrade, and managing them.
+An enterprise-ready Kubernetes service – Platform9 works on your favorite public cloud platform, on-premises, and VMware.
+It completes the SaaS solution to focus on your application instead of continuous monitoring, infrastructure upgrade, and managing them.

 Play around on their Sandbox to see how it works and how you can benefit from their solutions.

-OpenShift by Red Hat supports a large number of container images, applications, frameworks, middleware, database.
+OpenShift by Red Hat supports many container images, applications, frameworks, middleware, database.
 You can run cloud-native or traditional applications on a single platform.